Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

-The temporal behavior of the wave-field around the double perfect corner is now investigated experimentally (Fig.~\ref{fig:PC_temp}e-h).
-The emitted wave [$t=2$ $\mu$s, Fig.~\ref{fig:PC_temp}e] refocuses in quadrants B and C [$t=20$ $\mu$s, Fig.~\ref{fig:PC_temp}(f].
-However, the displacement \alex{amplitude} is twice lower in quadrant C than in quadrant B. \alex{This is explained by the fact that the thicknesses of quadrant B and C slightly differ (see Supplementary Fig.~S1), \al{resulting in} different transmission coefficient\al{s} at the interface.
-Moreover, some step irregularities probably induce spurious reflections at the interface between quadrants A and C. Nevertheless, negatively refracted waves recombine in quadrant D ($t=40$ $\mu$s, Fig.~\ref{fig:PC_temp}g) but \al{dissipation} losses prevent us from observing, at the return trip time, the \al{refocusing} at the initial source location (see Fig.~\ref{fig:PC_temp}h). }
+The temporal behavior of the wave-field around the double perfect corner is now investigated experimentally (Fig.~\ref{fig:PC_temp}f-h).
+A qualitative agreement is obtained with the numerical prediction (Fig.~\ref{fig:PC_temp}a-e).
+The emitted wave [$t=0$ $\mu$s, Fig.~\ref{fig:PC_temp}f] refocuses in quadrants B and C [$t=20$ $\mu$s, Fig.~\ref{fig:PC_temp}g].
+However, the displacement \alex{amplitude} is lower in quadrant C than in quadrant B. \alex{This is explained by the fact that the thicknesses of quadrant B and C slightly differ (see Supplementary Fig.~S1), \al{resulting in} different transmission coefficient\al{s} at the interface.
+Moreover, some step irregularities probably induce spurious reflections at the interface between quadrants A and C. Nevertheless, negatively refracted waves recombine in quadrant D ($t=40$ $\mu$s, Fig.~\ref{fig:PC_temp}h).
+The wave packets then go back to quadrants B and C ($t=60$ $\mu$s, Fig.~\ref{fig:PC_temp}i) before refocusing at the initial source location in quadrant A for the return trip time $t=80$ $\mu$s (see Fig.~\ref{fig:PC_temp}j).
+Strikingly, the refocusing process is even better at the initial source location than in the other quadrants.
+A potential explanation is the spatial reciprocity between the clock-wise and anti-clockwise paths that is robust to plate imperfections and makes them interfere constructively at the initial source location \re{(see Supplementary Fig.~S3)}.
+This phenomenon is reminiscent of the coherent back-scattering phenomenon that arise in cavities~\cite{Rosny2000,Catheline} or random media~\cite{Wolf1985,Albada1985}.
+This experiment thus demonstrates the ability of trapping a wave-packet around a double negative corner.}

-\al{Lamb wave focusing by negative refraction, as observed for the flat lens~\cite{legrand2018negative} or for the perfect corner, is diffraction limited.} \alex{Unlike Pendry's initial proposal~\cite{pendry2000negative}, the dimension of the focal spots remains limited to a half-wavelength.} \al{Indeed, the negative refraction Lamb mode focusing only involves propagating modes of wavelength much larger than the plate thickness.} In the next section, a strategy is proposed to design an elastic superlens by combining the negative refraction phenomenon~ with the metalens concept~\cite{lemoult2010resonant}.
+{Lamb wave focusing by negative refraction, as observed for the flat lens~\cite{legrand2018negative} or for the perfect corner, is diffraction limited: The transverse dimension of each focal spot is of the order of a half-wavelength. {Unlike Pendry's initial proposal~\cite{pendry2000negative}, the Lamb mode negative refraction process is actually only efficient for the propagating component of the wave-field.}} \ree{Indeed, the anomalous resonance mechanism needed to replicate the evanescent field of the source in each quadrant requires more stringent conditions than the mere anti-symmetric phase velocity distribution considered in this paper~\cite{Milton2005,McPhedran2020,Deng2020}.
+In the next section, a strategy is proposed to circumvent this issue by designing an elastic superlens that combines the negative refraction phenomenon~ and the metalens concept~\cite{lemoult2010resonant}}.